andrewljohnson/Deep-Trails/deeposm.org/README.md

 # DeepOSM.org

-A website to browse OpenStreetMap erros detected by DeepOSM, using Django, Postgres, and Docker.
+A website to browse OpenStreetMap errors detected by DeepOSM, using Django, Postgres, and Docker.

 ## Run the Site Locally